KapkanMT/Monochrome-Dreams-Machine-Learning/README.md

   -numpy
   -tensorflow
   -pandas
-4.Run the script.(More directions inside the code.)
+4.Run the script.(More directions inside the code and documentation.)